aaron-is-the-best2114/PC-Vital-Box/README.md

 # PC Vital Box

 ## Overview
-PC Vital Box is a software application designed to monitor and display system information such as GPU temperature, CPU temperature, CPU utilization, CPU frequency, memory usage, GPU utilization, and GPU power on an Arduino display.
-The software consists of a Python script (`PcTemp.py`) that collects system information and sends it to an Arduino, and a watchdog script (`watchdog.py`) that ensures the main script runs continuously by restarting it periodically and handling crashes.
+PC Vital Box is a software application designed to monitor and display system information such as GPU temperature, CPU temperature, CPU utilization, CPU frequency, Memory Usage, GPU utilization, and GPU power on an Arduino display.
+The software consists of a C++ Script (`main.cpp`) that collects system information and sends it to an Arduino, and a watchdog script (`watchdog.cpp`) that ensures the main script runs continuously by restarting it periodically and handling crashes.

 ## Components Used
 The PC Vital Box physical product includes the following components: